For any local business, reaching out to potential clients in the area is crucial for success and growth.

 Users don’t like waiting for pages to load, and that’s one of the primary factors leading to a low bounce rate.
 If your website page takes too long to load, they will return to search results and opt for another local business listing.

-To avoid this, use tools like Google Pagespeed Insights to keep track of how your site is performing.
-It will also indicate where and how you can make improvements to increase page speed.
+To avoid this, use tools like Google PageSpeed Insights to track your site’s performance.
+It will also indicate where and how you can improve page speed.

 f) Responsive Website Design

-Your company or business website should be responsive so that it adapts to whichever device the potential customers may use.
+Your company or business website should be responsive to adapt to whichever device the potential customers may use.

-If you’re a local business, keep in mind that people generally use their smartphones to find places near them.
+If you’re a local business, remember that people generally use their smartphones to find places near them.
 So, the site should be mobile-friendly, allowing users to find your business in no time.

 You can keep potential customers interested in your page by designing and including simple navigation to improve user experience.
-Making improvements in your website design will also improve your local SEO ranking and digital presence in the industry.
+Improvements in your website design will also improve your local SEO ranking and digital presence in the industry.

 g) Call-To-Action (CTA)